Aghilan/admin-template/CRA.md

 ### [Firebase](https://firebase.google.com/)

 Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`.
-Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project.
+Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new.js project.
 Run `firebase login` and login with your previous created Firebase account.

 Then run the `firebase init` command from your project’s root.
 You need to choose the **Hosting: Configure and deploy Firebase Hosting sites** and choose the Firebase project you created in the previous step.
 You will need to agree with `database.rules.json` being created, choose `build` as the public directory, and also agree to **Configure as a single-page app** by replying with `y`.